js-testing-workshop/e2e-cy-template/readme.md

 3. To test Stripe integration properly read this article, which explains how to work with iframes in cypress: [Working with iframes in Cypress](https://www.cypress.io/blog/2020/02/12/working-with-iframes-in-cypress)

-4. We use `imgur` to store product images.
-So, in order to simulate the image upload during product creation process, you can use the following block of code:
+4. We use ["imgur"](https://imgur.com/) to store product images.
+So, in order to simulate the image upload during the product creation process, you can use the following block of code:

 ```javascript
 cy.get("[data-cy='image']").selectFile({